dkmur/Stats/README.md

 ('Town2','Device01')
 ;
 ```
-Note 1: make sure to add new devices when expanding setup.
+Note 1: make sure to add new devices to ``table Area`` when expanding setup.
 I never remove origins as I want to keep the data collected.<br>
 Note 2: in case you stop scanning an area, remove the area.ini file in /areas and execute ``settings.run``<br>

 ### 4 Grafana (optional)